11 Simple Steps To Help With Asphalt Driveway Installation

 When it comes to width, make sure your driveway is wide enough for you to drive without straddling the edges.
 As these may ruin your tires.

 Step 8: Finish off the edges

 Speaking of edges, it is worthwhile to leave some soil to dress up the edges once the asphalt driveway installation is complete.
 This gives your driveway a neat finish and to avoid those uneven jagged edges.

 Step 9: Merge your driveway with the rest of your property

-Be sure to speak to your contractor or be knowledgeable about how you are going to bring the rest of your property together with your new driveway.
+Be sure to speak to your contractor about how you are going to bring the rest of your property together with your new driveway.
 Your driveway plan should include a plan for a smooth transition from your driveway to your garage.
 Also the sidewalks and the rest of the house without any bumps and glitches.